by Jessica De Gree

-In the Women’s March platform found on their website, the protesters encourage healthy familial environments for women.
-They rightly argue that women should not accept violence towards their bodies in any way.
-Underscoring this true cause, the platform calls for the continuation of federal funding to Planned Parenthood—the organization which is responsible for more than 30% of the nation’s abortions, giving 1 in every 8 patients who visit Planned Parenthood an abortion.
-Clearly, this organization encourages abortions, a violent and harmful choice in comparison to adoption.
-So, although the platform initially seems to have a great message, the specific policies within the platform suggest otherwise.
+In the Woman’s March platform found on their website, the protesters state their intentions of encouraging healthy environments for women in their family.
+They argue that women should not accept violence towards their bodies in any way.
+While this is a worthy issue to try to highlight, the rest of the platform underscores this message.
+The platform calls for the continuation of federal funding to Planned Parenthood, the organization which is responsible for more than 30% of the nation’s abortions, giving 1 in every 8 patients who visit Planned Parenthood an abortion.
+Clearly, this organization encourages abortions, a violent and harmful choice, instead of less violent and harmful options, such as adoption.
+So, although the platform initially seems to have a nice message that demands safety and security for women, the specific policies within the platform suggest otherwise.

 It seems strange that this event happened right after Trump’s inauguration.
-If it was truly a march that highlighted real problems women have been facing for a while, why had it not happened sooner?
-Why had it not happened after Bill Clinton’s scandals?
-Or Chris Brown’s domestic violence?
-The march was much less than a march for basic human rights.
+If it was truly a Women’s March, if it was a march that highlighted common problems women face and have been facing for a while, why had it not happened sooner?
+Why had it not happened after Bill Clinton’s scandals and Hillary Clinton's cover-ups?
+Or after Chris Brown attacked his girlfriend?
+The march was much more than a march for basic human rights.
 It was a political scheme directly attacking both Donald Trump’s presidency and Conservative values (both different things).

-Whenever politicians take advantage of natural disasters for their own benefit, people always seem to be dismayed.
-They argue it is wrong to use the victim’s experience to better the politician’s own standings.
-In the Women's March, the organizers used the abuse of women—the emotions women have been holding inside—for a progressive political ploy.
-This abuse of women and of their emotions contradicts the march’s end.
-It is a sad thing that this march has misled so many people from expressing their pain.
+Whenever there is a natural disaster and politicians use that to help build their appearance, people seem to always be dismayed.
+They point out that it is wrong to use the victim’s experience to better the politician’s own standings.
+In the Women's March, the organizers used the abuse of women to push a radical progressive agenda.
+They turned the emotions women have been holding inside into a political ploy.
+This abuse of women and of their emotions from real problems contradicts the very end the march was supposed to stand for.
+It is sad that this march has misled so many people from the ability to actually express their feelings of real hurt and pain.